tkrestiankova/cookbook/functions.md

 To create a function, we use a `def` keyword.
 If no `return` statement is present in the function body, the function returns `None`.

-Ever function is an object (like everything else in Python), but can an object be a function?
+Every function is an object (like everything else in Python), but can an object be a function?
 No. However, we can do this:

 ```python
 class Greeter: